NXGN: Erling Haaland, Jadon Sancho and where 2019's best wonderkids are now

 2019: Lee had already lined out in both La Liga and the Copa del Rey for Valencia, and was even on the bench for a Champions League group-stage meeting with Manchester United at Mestalla.

 2020: The attacking midfielder went onto win the Golden Ball at the 2019 Under-20 World Cup, but he struggled to make an impact in La Liga, featuring just 17 times in 2019-20, and mostly off the bench.

 2021: Lee rejected a series of contract renewal offers from Valencia over the course of the 2020-21 season and was placed on the transfer list at the end of the campaign.
 In the end, he was released in August, allowing Mallorca to sign him on a free.

-2022: After beginning the season as a starter, Lee has fallen down the pecking order a little over the course of the past two months.
+2022: After beginning the season as a starter, Lee fell down the pecking order at Mallorca, and ended the campaign with just one league goal and two assists.

 #27 Abel Ruiz | Barcelona

 2019: Learning his trade with Barcelona's B team, the 19-year-old was expected to imminently break into the senior squad, not least because of his similarities with star striker Luis Suarez.